 Hard Drive Failures: Common Causes and Warning Signs

-Our devices are in charge of storing vast amounts of precious, priceless and crucial information, so it is needless to say encountering failures and all the subsequent data losses can be extremely frustrating.
-While statistics states that 90% of hard drives run past the three year mark, annually thousands of companies suffer financial losses due to the downtimes caused by drive crashes.
+Our devices are in charge of storing vast amounts of precious, priceless, and crucial information.
+Needless to say, encountering failures and all the subsequent data losses can be extremely frustrating.

-Now, since a wide variety of causes can shorten the lifespan of your hard drive, this article will help you to make informed decisions for managing your data in the future.
+A wide variety of causes can shorten the lifespan of your hard drive.

-First of all, here are common pointers that must not be neglected:
+First of all, here are common pointers – fatal or gradual – that must not be neglected:

 - Repeated system crashes or reboots